 Importing Models into Tabletop Simulator

 Tabletop Simulator is available on Steam, and can be used to replicate and play many tabletop games, from board games like Chess and Zombicide to RPG’s and wargames.
-With the 3D exporter, you will be able to create buildings and ruins for use in many game systems, though it does take a few extra steps compared to FoundryVTT.
+With Terrain Tinker's 3D exporting you can create buildings and ruins and use them in many game systems.
+Tabletop Simulator does take a few extra steps compared to FoundryVTT.

 In order to create the 3D asset for Tabletop Simulator, you will need to install the Unity game engine using the Unity Hub.
 Once you have downloaded the Hub, download the 2019.1.0f2 version of the software to properly run the converter.
 You can do this by downloading it from this page or on Chrome/Firefox from unityhub://2019.1.0f2/292b93d75a2c

-Once again, export your design using the 3D export option.
+Export your Terrain Tinker design using the 3D export option on the Print screen.
 We recommend activating Scaling, JPEG textures and Draco compression when exporting as we will be bringing the GLTF file into the unity engine to finalize it for Tabletop Simulator.

 Converting the design into a Unity Asset